marceltanuri/constitutions/README.md

 # constitutions

-List constitutions of all countries listed in the constituteproject.org The list is sorted by numer of words, which results in a list of the longest constitutions in the world.
+List constitutions of all countries listed in the constituteproject.org.

+The list is sorted by number of words, which results in a list of the longest constitutions in the world.

 It is a simple node application: